spiceworm/reecon/README.md

     - Add option to back up settings to file and another option to import from file
 - Generate a bell curve using recent processed redditor data to determine high, medium, and low values for sentiment polarity and subjectivity
 - Make annotated data render nicer
-- Make use of RQ priority queues (would need to configure a worker host for each queue)
-    - Unprocessed redditors/threads go in medium priority, reprocessing redditors/threads go in low priority, context queries go in high priority
 - Implement password reset bot for reecon-admin
     - User sends DM that says "forgot password" and bot responds back with a password reset link
 - Lookup how extension updates are performed and stored keys are impacted (new and existing ones)